truemagic-coder/nemo-agent/README.md

 * Utilizes `git` to commit and track changes

 ## Ability
-* Can solve leetcode mediums in under a minute
+* Can solve some leetcode hards in about 30 seconds on an RTX 4090
-* Can apply time complexity constraints
+* Can apply time complexity constraints in task requirements

 ## Installation
 You can install Nemo Agent using pip: